 - Costs per person won’t decrease as the group grows.

 Climbing days can be arranged for bigger groups.
 Contact us prior to booking.

 Min. age requirements:

 - If you are older than 18, you’re good to go.

 - Anyone younger than 18 can go climbing on a case-by-case basis.
 Parts of Zion are suitable for all ages and skill levels.

 If your group has climbers under the age of 18, contact us prior to booking to make arrangements.

 To get to Zion National Park, most people fly into McCarran International Airport in Las Vegas.
 From Las Vegas, which is only three hours away, you can rent a car or take a shuttle service to Zion National Park.
 The closest commercial flight airport is St. George Regional Airport, only an hour drive away from the Park.
 From there, you also can take a shuttle to Zion National Park.

-Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet — usually all trips and courses meet at the guide’s store in the heart of Springdale, unless otherwise specified.
+Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet — usually trips and courses begin at the guide’s store in Springdale.
 From there, you’ll head to the crag and begin your day of climbing!